eclipse/xacc/docs/source/tutorials.rst

 Optimizing Controls for Quantum Systems
 +++++++++++++++++++++++++++++++++++++++

-Using XACC's IR Transformation similarly to in `Returning the Fidelity/Case 4A
+Using XACC's IR Transformation, similarly to in `Returning the Fidelity/Case 4A
 <https://xacc.readthedocs.io/en/latest/tutorials.html#case-4a-quantum-process-tomography-from-the-gate-level>`_,
-users can pass a Gate-Level instruction to the backend, and return an optimized pulse with the algorithm of their choosing.
+users can pass a Gate-Level instruction to the backend and return an optimized pulse with the algorithm of their choosing.
 The following is a short snippet of using GRAPE to construct a CNOT on a two-qubit system (for the full example, see `QuaC/xacc_examples/python/ir_transform_grape_cnot
 <https://github.com/ORNL-QCI/QuaC/blob/xacc-integration/xacc_examples/python/ir_transform_grape_cnot.py>`_).